EmsterH-Shot/Learn_CPP_Projects/README.md

 All completed projects from Codecademy's Learn C++ course.

-*This repository is currently a work-in-progress.
-As of Early September 2025, I still have a few more projects to upload, mainly the larger, multi-file ones later in the course.
-Those will be uploaded soon!*

 ## Overview

 This is a collection of all of the projects I completed in Codecademy's Learn C++ course.
 I originally took and completed this course in 2023, but I did not realize the importance of having an online programming portfolio at the time.
 Now that I'm pursuing a Bachelor's Degree in Computer Science, I recognize how crucial a portfolio is and am now uploading these projects, which I had thankfully saved in a Google Doc for later access before cancelling my Codecademy Pro subscription.
 (It was unclear to me if I would still have access to my completed coursework.)